Regular or Temporary Position

 To comply with applicable laws and to ensure that nonexempt employees are paid in a timely fashion for hours worked, the University requires all departments to maintain accurate, written records of all hours worked.
 Employees are responsible for accurately recording both hours worked and hours paid.
 Falsifying a time record is a violation of University policy and is grounds for disciplinary action, up to and including termination of employment.

-Questions employees may have concerning recording work hours should be directed to their immediate supervisor, the vice president for human resources-compensation, their respective human resources team (West Lafayette campus) or the regional campus human resources department.
+Questions employees may have concerning recording work hours should be directed to their immediate supervisor, the director of compensation, their respective human resources team (West Lafayette campus) or the regional campus human resources department.

 Purdue strives to maintain competitive pay levels.
 At the same time, levels of pay may be influenced by general economic conditions, the supply and demand of the labor market and the availability of funds.